djspinmonkey/djspinmonkey.github.io/_posts/2023-06-26-ignite-hiring.md

 Companies often severely undervalue early career engineers.
 Even when a company does recognize their value, they may struggle to hire, onboard, and place those engineers.
 You can't just treat them like senior engineers and hope for the best!
-Ignite is New Relic's approach to early career engineering.
+Ignite is New Relic's early career incubator program.
 We hire new engineers into what is usually their first software engineering role, give them some extra onboarding and support, set up rotations with various engineering teams throughout the company, and then place them on one of those teams as we